CSU-ITCapstone-Fall24/New-Pet-Suppy-Web-Application-10.17.2024/README.md

 # Fur Babies and Pet Supply Official Website
+##Branch Name-Master
+##ASPNETCORE.NET MVC
 This is the official Website App that will be used to buy products for puppies, adopt, and donate to the organization to support puppies with or without their forever homes.
 10/29/2024
 ## Installation
-Go to Github, under repositories, go to New-Pet-Web-Application Go to code and choose what method to clone code and run
+Go to Github, under repositories, go to New-Pet-Web-Application Go to code and choose what method to clone code and run.
+Visual Studio was used.
 ## Usage
 This website is used to donate to the organization for the caring of puppies.
 The customer can also adopt a puppy or just donate to take care of them.